2013 – Gluten Free Living

 Mix up all the Orange Marmalade Sauce ingredients except the cornstarch and water.
 Add the sauce to the ingredients.

 Cook all the ingredients with the sauce about five minutes so the sauce infuses all the meat and veggies with orange flavor.
-Make sure your veggies are fork-tender.
-If they aren’t cooked enough, continue cooking before adding the cornstarch mixture.
+Add drained, sliced water chestnuts.

 To serve: ladle out steamed, cooked rice on plates, place Orange Sesame Beef on top.
 Sprinkle with additional sesame seeds and garnish with sliced green onions, as desired.